docsforadobe/premiere-scripting-guide/4 - Project Item object/projectItem.rst

 **Description**

-An array of video components associated with the 'Master Clip' of this project item.
+Video components for the 'Master Clip' of this project item.

 **Type**

-Array of video components.
-While the parameters associated with these components are read/write, this array of components is, itself, read-only.
+This array is read-only; the components are not.

 ----